2 crazy ways to increase your focus when you feel like a zombie!

 And you feel absolute vulnerable.
 And before you know it, its now 6pm in the evening, and you feel like crap.

 I’ve been there as well!

-I’ve had days where nothing seems to have happened to me.
-Worked so, and yet sod all to show for it.
+I’ve had days where nothing seems to have happened to me…worked so hard, and yet sod all to show for it.

 That’s the problem with focus.
 It looks easy on the outskirts, and yet the reality is far different.

-The turth is, you and I find it very difficult to focus.
-We seem to be part of an attention deficient based society!
+The truth is, we find it very difficult to focus.
+We seem to be part of an attention-deficient based society!

 We have distractions left, right and centre.